igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index-revisited.md

     -k <algolia-admin-api-key> \
     -n <algolia-index-name> \
     # specify this option
-    # if you use a separate Algolia index for your local dev
+    # if you use a separate Algolia index for the local dev
     -u http://localhost:1313
 ```